canonical/sqlair/README.md

 It is still possible to access the underlying `sqldb` with `db.PlainDB()` for any further configuration needed.

 ## Prepare
+`Prepare` parses and prepares the SQLair query for passing to the database.
+It checks the SQLair expressions in the query for correctness, saves information about the query, and generates the pure SQL.

+**Note:** This function does **not** prepare the query on the database.
+_In the future we intend to support preparing on the database as a backend optimisation once a query is created._

 The SQLair function `Prepare` has the signiture:
 ```Go
 sqlair.Prepare(query string, typeSamples ...any) (*Statement, error)
 ```

-**Note:** This function does **not** prepare the query on the database. _In the future we intend to support preparing on the database as a backend optimisation once a query is created._

 The `typeSamples` are samples of all the structs that are mentioned in the query.
 For example, in the query:
 ```Go
 q := "SELECT &Person.*, &Address.id FROM person WHERE name = $Manager.name"
 ```
 We mention three structs: `Person` and `Address` as outputs, and `Manager` as an input.
-Therefore we need to pass an instansiation of each of these structs to `Prepare`.
+Therefore we need to pass a sample of each of these structs to `Prepare`.

 ```Go
 stmt, err := sqlair.Prepare(q, Person{}, Address{}, Manager{})
 ```

 These structs are only used for their type information.
 Nothing else.
-It is an unfortate limiation of generics in Go that we cannot pass a variadic list of types and therefore require instances of the objects themsevles.
+It is an unfortate limiation of generics in Go that we cannot pass a variadic list of types and, therefore, require instances of the objects themsevles.

 Prepare uses the `reflect` library to gather information about the types and their struct tags.
 This information is used to fill in the correct columns to fetch in place of `&Person.*`, to check that there is a field in `Address` with a corrosponding tag `db:"id"` and a field in `Manager` with a corrosponding tag `db:"name"`.

 There is also a function `sqlair.MustPrepare` which is the same in all respects but will panic on error.
 ## Query
-A SQLair `Query` captures all the opterations assosiated with running SQL on a database.
+A SQLair `Query` object captures all the opterations assosiated with running SQL on a database.
+It should be created when the query is ready to be run on the database.

 A new `Query` object can be created with:
 ```Go